Got an afternoon (or a weekend) to kill?

 Then, we decided to try to get lost out on the backcountry mountain roads around Gatlinburg.

 Toward the end of the day, we had found a deserted old “Jeep Road”.
 At this point, we had gone about 7 miles down this narrow, twisty 28-mile 4WD road between North Carolina and Tennessee (poking along at about 10 mph while dodging rocks, stumps, and mud holes!) when we found this.

 It had taken us nearly 2 hours to go 7 miles, so we were not looking forward to backtracking this route!
 Jim thought about going OVER it… or UNDER it… or even MOVING it — after all, this was a 4WD Jeep — but it was no dice.

 That night and the next morning, here’s where you could find us: in the Jacuzzi!

 - More about the cabin we rented in Gatlinburg.

-- Here’s another Gatlinburg vacation we enjoyed — with links to our favorite places to ride: Roaring Fork Motor Nature Trail, Foothills Parkway, Rich Mountain Road, Cades Cove, Newfound Gap Road, Parson’s Branch Road, Balsam Mountain and Heintooga-Round Bottom Road.
+- Here’s another Gatlinburg vacation we enjoyed — with links to ALL of our favorite places to ride: Roaring Fork Motor Nature Trail, Foothills Parkway, Rich Mountain Road, Cades Cove, Newfound Gap Road, Parson’s Branch Road, Balsam Mountain and Heintooga-Round Bottom Road and more!

 - A bit of a drive, but worth it: Tail of the Dragon and the nearby Cherohala Highway.